mattocci27/rmd_template/README.md

 This template and example include:

-- Normal order for scientific papers (i.e., main text, references, tables and figures).
+- Common order for scientific papers (i.e., main text, references, tables and figures).
 - Page breaks for both word and pdf documents
 - Table and figure captions for main text and supporting information.